flokk.

 Cerámica Santa Ana

 Triana is Seville's historic ceramics district and this workshop-shop on Calle San Jorge has been producing authentic hand-painted azulejo tiles since 1870.
-Kids can pick out a small painted tile as a
+Kids can pick out a small painted tile as a souvenir that will actually survive the flight home.

 shopping